lopezdsr/sql-query/sqlref/sql_reference.md

 <h6>Boolean Type</h6>

-The `BOOLEAN` type represents a domain with two values: `true` or `false`.
+The `BOOLEAN` type represents a domain with two values, `true` or `false`.

 Any numeric value representing zero, for example, `0`, `0.0`, or `0.0E10`, can be casted to `false`.

-Numeric values representing a non zero value, for example, 1, 1.0, 1.0E10, or 21474.83648 can be casted to `true`.
+Numeric values representing a nonzero value, for example, 1, 1.0, 1.0E10, or 21474.83648 can be casted to `true`.

-The string value `'0'` can be casted to `false` and `'1'` can be casted to `true` respectively.
+The string value `'0'` can be casted to `false` and `'1'` can be casted to `true`, respectively.
 Any other string value is casted to `false`.

 <h6>Binary Type</h6>

 A `BINARY` type represents an array of byte values.
-Thus string values can be casted to type `BINARY`.
+Thus, string values can be casted to type `BINARY`.

 <h4 id="complexColTypeList">complexColTypeList</h4>